 Fast forward to today: using similar numerical scenarios (a five-year rate instead of a one-year rate) the equivalent would be $1,880 a month.

 The observation?
 Interest rates are as much a variable as Toronto real estate prices when it comes to housing affordability - both then, and now.

 It's true that the Boomers who persevered through sky-high interest rates have seen their homes rise significantly in value over the decades (although let's not forget the Toronto real estate crash of 1989 to 1995 when real estate prices tumbled by as much as 30% and a lot of Boomers lost their homes and fortunes).
-For those who survived the crash and burn of the late 80s and early 90s (when interest rates, incidentally, were hovering around 12 per cent for a five year mortgage) now see interest rates decline to their current state - which many perceive as rock bottom.
+Those who survived the crash and burn of the late 80s and early 90s (when interest rates, incidentally, were hovering around 12 percent for a five-year mortgage) now see interest rates decline to their current state - which many perceive as rock bottom.

 So, take heart.
 While it may feel hopeless in the heat of the market (consider reading April's Dear Urbaneer: Why Is The Toronto Real Estate Market So Hot?), allow yourself to be encouraged by prior house hunting generations.
 Ask any mortgage holder in the 80s and they’ll tell you: those were crazy times (and not just because of the shoulder pads!).
 Those that weathered it and employed a prudent, long-term 'buy and hold' strategy are reaping the rewards today.

 As long as you purchase within your means and be prepared to sit tight, you will too.